casoetan/fire-database/README.md

 # Fire Database

-This NPM package provides a simple interface for saving and retrieving data to and from a firebase firestore database.
-It has a simple companion application that utilizes the package.
+This repo contains an NPM package (nj-db) which provides a simple interface for querying and creating data in firebase firestore database.
+It als includes a simple companion nodejs application that exposes some apis and utilizes the package.